AlfonsoG-dev/javaMysqlORM/README.md

     return metadata.GetModelProperties();
 }
 ```
->- in each one of the members of that model is neccessary to declare an Annotation
+>- in each one of the members of that model is necessary to declare an Annotation
 >>- the Annotation is to declara a constraint and type for the table column in the database.
 ```java
 /**